farhansyedAli/BSDSF23M037-OS-A02/Report.md

 If only a fixed-width fallback (like 80 columns) were used, the output would not adapt to different terminal sizes — it might appear cramped on small screens or waste space on wider terminals, breaking alignment and usability.

+Feature 4:

+1. Difference in Implementation Complexity

+The “down then across” (vertical) display logic is more complex than the “across” (horizontal) format.
+It requires pre-calculating both rows and columns, determining how many filenames can fit per column, and printing in a specific order using index jumps (e.g., filenames[r + c × rows]).
+In contrast, the horizontal method only tracks the current line width and wraps when the next filename would exceed the terminal width, so it needs less pre-computation.

+2. Managing Multiple Display Modes (-l, -x, default)

+A flag variable (e.g., display_mode) was used to store the selected mode based on the parsed command-line options:

+-l → calls do_ls_long() for long listing format

+-x → calls do_ls_horizontal() for horizontal layout

+default (no option) → calls do_ls() for vertical “down then across” layout

+This simple branching structure ensures only the correct display function runs for each mode.